shuang-jie/shuang-jie.github.io/index.md

 Welcome!
 I am currently a Postdoctoral Fellow in the Department of Statistics and Data Sciences at the [University of Texas at Austin](https://stat.utexas.edu/), working with [Dr. Yang Ni](https://nystat.github.io/yni/).

-Previously, I was a postdoctoral research associate at [Texas A&M University](https://stat.tamu.edu/) with Dr. Ni and [Dr. Bani K. Mallick](https://sites.google.com/tamu.edu/bani-k-mallick/bio).
+Previously, I was a postdoctoral research associate at [Texas A&M University](https://stat.tamu.edu/) with [Dr. Yang Ni](https://nystat.github.io/yni/) and [Dr. Bani K. Mallick](https://sites.google.com/tamu.edu/bani-k-mallick/bio).
 I received my Ph.D. in Statistical Science from the [University of California Santa Cruz](https://engineering.ucsc.edu/departments/statistics/) in 2024, advised by [Dr. Juhee Lee](https://sites.google.com/ucsc.edu/juheelee/home).
 I earned my M.S. in Statistical Science from [Duke University](https://stat.duke.edu/) and my B.S. in Statistics from the [Southwestern University of Finance and Economics](https://stat.swufe.edu.cn/ENGLISH/About.htm).

 My research interests include:
 - High-dimensional modeling